riganti/dotvvm/src/AutoUI/README.md

 in the form, and the [IGridColumnProvider](./Core/PropertyHandlers/GridColumns/IGridColumnProvider.cs) to implement about custom GridView column.

 Then, you have to register the editor in the `DotvvmStartup.cs` file.
 Please note that the order of editor providers and grid columns matters.
-The Dynamic Data will use the first provider which returns `CanHandleProperty = true` for the property.
+AutoUI will use the first provider which returns `CanHandleProperty = true` for the property.

 ```